keu/docs/guides/kubepod-operator.md

         putStrLn ("Hello, " ++ name)
 ```

-The Dockerfile creates the necessary environment to run the script and then executes it with a `CMD` command.
+The Dockerfile creates the necessary environment to run the script and then executes it with a `CMD` command:

 ```Dockerfile
 FROM haskell